joaoahrodrigues/Simulations/README.md

 # Simulations

 This repository contains code for simulating imbalanced mixed-type datasets and using mixed-type distances in a anomaly detection framework.
-The project is modular, with all functions stored under a dedicated directory and a single script for reproducibility: [view vignette here](https://joaoahrodrigues.github.io/Simulations/intro.html)
+The project contains a folder with the main functions used in this work, and a vignette available at: [intro.html](https://joaoahrodrigues.github.io/Simulations/intro.html).